microsoft/ML-For-Beginners/README.md

 - Complete the challenge
 - Complete the assignment
 - Consider forming a study group with friends to go through the content together.
-- For further study, we recommend following [Microsoft Learn](https://docs.microsoft.com?WT.mc_id=academic-15963-cxa) modules and learning paths.
+- For further study, we recommend following these [Microsoft Learn](https://docs.microsoft.com/en-us/users/jenlooper-2911/collections/k7o7tg1gp306q4?WT.mc_id=academic-15963-cxa) modules and learning paths.

 ---